Parsa-Rajabi/cis-110/about/syllabus_bits/calendar_entry.md

 **{{ COURSE_CODE }} ({{ CREDITS }}) {{ TITLE }}**

-The [UFV calendar description](https://www.ufv.ca/calendar/current/CourseDescriptions/CIS.htm#:~:text=offered%20every%20semester.-,CIS%20100,-3%20credits) of this course is:
+The [UFV calendar description](https://www.ufv.ca/calendar/current/CourseDescriptions) of this course is:

-> Hands-on approach to learning the basics of operating systems, file management, knowledge management, cloud computing, and communications technology.
-Learn software skills relevant to student success in other courses, such as word processing, presentations, spreadsheets, and graphics.
+> This course covers understanding, application, and advanced skill development in spreadsheets, databases, presentation software, and word-processing, integrated with an introduction to Management Information Systems (MIS).
+Emphasis is on problem solving and integration of software applications within a MIS context.
 >
+> Note: Students with credit for CIS 110 cannot take this course for further credit.
+>
 > Prerequisite(s): None.
+It is recommended that students are competent in computer skills
+> Corequisite(s): None.
+> Pre- or corequisite(s): None.